Sayrix/Ticket-Bot-Docusaurus/docs/start-bot.md

 ## Keep the bot online 24/7

 To keep the bot online 24/7 i can host your bot for $1/month.
-For more information, you can contact me on Discord (`Sayrix#1501`)
-Or host the bot on a Server/VPS.
+For more information, you can contact me on Discord (`@sayrix`) Or host the bot on a Server/VPS.